Understanding zealous diff3 style in Git conflicts

 + diff3

-- there are both aggressive resolving and common ancestor features present.
+- in this style both aggressive resolving and common ancestor features are present.

-Personally I find it the most useful, straightforward and productive style of conflict markers with being the most informative but not overwhelming information-wise, since changes that are the same between local and incoming are moved out of conflict markers leaving clean ground for analyzing it.
+Personally I find it the most useful, straightforward and productive style of conflict markers.
+It is the most informative (but not overwhelming) information-wise, since changes that are the same between local and incoming are moved out of conflict markers leaving clean ground for analyzing the code.

 Explore the differences in practice